arangodb/docs/3.11/aql/operations-search.md

 -----

 The `SEARCH` statement, in contrast to `FILTER`, is treated as a part of the `FOR` operation, not as an individual statement.
-It can not be placed freely in a query nor multiple times in the body of a `FOR` loop. `FOR ...
+It cannot be placed freely in a query nor multiple times in the body of a `FOR` loop. `FOR ...
 IN` must be followed by the name of a View, not a collection.
 The `SEARCH` operation has to follow next, other operations before `SEARCH` such as `FILTER`, `COLLECT` etc.